 The controller features a built-in test pattern to assist in troubleshooting during an installation.
-To put the controller into this mode, press and hold the 'Factory IP' button for 3 seconds (after the controller is already running) or turn it on remotely from the "Test" tab in the Advatek Assistant.
+To put the controller into this mode, carefully remove the lid and press and hold the 'Factory IP' button for 3 seconds (after the controller is already running) or turn it on remotely from the "Test" tab in the Advatek Assistant.

 The controller will then enter the test pattern mode, where different test patterns are available as described in the table below.
-The pattern will display the test pattern on all pixels on each of the pixel outputs and any enabled DMX512 outputs simultaneously.
+The pattern will display the test pattern on all pixels on each of the pixel outputs.
 Pressing the 'Factory IP' button while in test mode will move through each of the patterns successively in one continuous loop.